Because PowerPoint templates can be tricky to get right, I've pulled together my top 10 PowerPoint template tips and tricks to help you out.

 Doing this will make your slides easier to fill in and manipulate.

-For example, a picture placeholder will crop and resize itself better than the regular multi-content placeholder.
+For example, a Picture Placeholder will automatically crop and resize itself better than the regular multi-content placeholder.

 Tip #6: Edit the prompt text to help instruct the users on how to use your template